 Neck Strap: (2) 2" x 4" strips (not pictured above)Fold the ruffle strip Right Sides Together and stitch the ends closed.
 Turn Wrong Sides Together and gather raw edge.
 Align raw edges of ruffle to apron top with the fold facing toward the middle.
 Pull the ends of the ruffles slightly upward so it tapers of the apron piece.
 Sandwich the ruffles between both apron pieces RST and using a 1/2" seam sew a "U" shape around the left, top, and right sides leaving the bottom piece open.
 Turn right side out and top stitch (optional).
 Repeat for the bottom piece except extend the ruffle all the way around.
 Clip corners.

 With apron front sides facing each other, align raw edges and sew 1/2" seam.
 Open up and press seam toward the bottom piece.

-For the neck straps I only sew the outer edge. placing it along the shoulder seam so I left room for the onesie to fit over babies head :) I also only sew the top and bottom sides of the apron top so the knit fabric would still be able to stretch with baby since I was using a woven fabric for the apron.
+For the neck straps, I only sew the outer edge. placing it along the shoulder seam so I left room for the onesie to fit over babies head 🙂 I also only sew the top and bottom sides of the apron top so the knit fabric would still be able to stretch with the baby since I was using a woven fabric for the apron.